Cory McDiarmid

-Cory McDiarmid (born in Nanaimo, B.C.) is a Canadian gridiron football coach who is currently the special teams assistant coach for the Ottawa Redblacks of the Canadian Football League (CFL).
+Cory McDiarmid (born in Nanaimo, B.C.) is a Canadian gridiron football coach who is the special teams coordinator for the BC Lions of the Canadian Football League (CFL).
 He previously coached in the CFL with several teams and is a two-time Grey Cup winner with the BC Lions and Saskatchewan Roughriders.
 He has also coached for the Panthers Wrocław in the European League of Football.

 Youth coaching

 Prior to engagements in professional leagues he was coaching six seasons in the Canadian Junior Football League and three years in the U Sports (formerly known as Canadian Interuniversity Sport) with the University of British Columbia where he won the 33rd Vanier Cup in 1997.
 Additionally he won the 2000 Canada Cup Championship with the British Columbia's Under 19 Provincial Team where he coached from 1997 to 1999.

 He also was defensive coordinator and special teams assistant at the Jim Barker School of Football in 2004.